 UNIFIL support gives lifeline to Tyre water network

-These 23 types of different items will be used to repair this aging network that distributes water to more than 37,000 households or about 150,000 people in Tyre City, 40 nearby other villages and five refugee camps.
+The 23 types of different items will be used to repair the aging network, which distributes water to more than 37,000 households or about 150,000 people in Tyre City, 40 nearby other villages and five refugee camps.

-With this support, Tyre Bureau maintenance teams are already working to fix any breakdowns on the network, to maintain the main lines, water wells and pumping stations, among others.
+With this support, Tyre Bureau maintenance teams are already working to fix any breakdowns on the network, to maintain the main lines, water wells and pumping stations, and other infrastructure.

 Since the exchanges of fire across the Blue Line started early October last year, the city of Tyre has been hosting thousands of internally-displaced people, putting an additional strain on the water distribution system.